rust-osdev/bootloader/README.md

 ```

 Where sdX is the device name of your USB stick. **Be careful** to choose the correct device name, because everything on that device is overwritten.

+## Features
+The bootloader crate can be configured through some cargo features:

+- `vga_320x200`: This feature switches the VGA hardware to mode 0x13, a graphics mode with resolution 320x200 and 256 colors per pixel.
+The framebuffer is linear and lives at address `0xa0000`.